 A webinar hosted by SupplyChain Village and available here featured several players from the port logistics community:

-• Roberto Alongi, Project Manager at DG MOVE
+- Roberto Alongi, policy officer at DG MOVE

-• Julien Fernandez, head of the port strategy and development office at the DGITM and DST
+- Julien Fernandez, Head of the Office of Strategy and Port Development at DGITM and DST

 With Roberto Alongi, we discuss Regulation 2019/1239 - and its predecessor Directive 2010/65, which talked about digitization while forgetting about interoperability - recalling that it aims to promote the establishment of maritime one-stop shops through harmonization specifications.
 Behind the scenes, this involves the creation of a common dataset for ALL the single windows, containing ALL the information that the actors are led to use in the life cycle of a good on the European territory.
 On stage, this implies the creation of data entry interfaces (new application and support of historical tools, in particular, our good old spreadsheets so popular) and reporting interfaces (The RIM: Reporting Interface Module) for men and programming interfaces for machines.